NikolaOjkicCode/Humble_Beginnings/Think_Java_Book/.7.Chapter/chp_7_exercises/README.md

 As your initial guess, you should use a=2.
 Your method should iterate until it gets two consecutive estimates that difer by less than 0.0001.
 You can use Math.abs to calculate the absolute value of the diference.

+# Exercise 7.3

+In Exercise 6.9 we wrote a recursive version of power, which takes a double x and an integer n and returns $x^n$ .
+Now write an iterative method to perform the same calculation.